Certificate III in Aviation (Aerodrome Operations) AVI30119

 - Facilitate the safety of aerodrome works and works site access AVIF3025

 - Maintain basic situational awareness in an aviation workplace AVIZ1005

 Workshop 2: Aerodrome operations in practice

-Practice your skills with group work, case study analysis and interactive role play using our aerodrome simulator, to ensure you are confident and ready for work.
+Practice your skills with online group work and case study analysis to ensure you are confident and ready for work.